Colin Dussault's Blues Project

-Colin Dussault's Blues Project is a five-piece blues-rock group formed in 1989 in Cleveland, Ohio.
+Colin Dussault's Blues Project is a blues rock group formed in 1989 in Cleveland, Ohio.
+Their five current members are Colin Dussault, Jimmy Feeney, Brent Lane, Steve Zavesky, John Atzberger.

 The band plays harmonica-driven blues-based rock and soul.

 History

-The Colin Dussault's Blues Project's debut performance was at the Ultimate Sports Bar in Lakewood, Ohio on May 13, 1989.
+The Blues Project's debut performance was at the Ultimate Sports Bar in Lakewood, Ohio, on May 13, 1989.

-The band has performed all over Greater Cleveland, playing over 300 shows annually at various venues, including clubs, bars, and wineries, extending from the Lake Erie Islands to upstate New York.
-They have opened for national blues and rock artists.
+The band has performed in Greater Cleveland as an opener for blues and rock artists.

-In 2018, Dussault co-wrote, recorded, and released a CD single titled "A Song for Our Children" following the Parkland, Florida school shootings.
-Proceeds from the single were donated to Moms Demand Action For Gun Sense in America.
+In 2018, Dussault co-wrote, recorded, and released a CD single titled "A Song for Our Children" following the Parkland high school shooting.
+Proceeds from the single were donated to Moms Demand Action for Gun Sense in America, which was formed into Everytown for Gun Safety.

 Performances

-Colin Dussault performed with the band Nightbridge at a July 1998 political fundraiser for U.S. Senate candidate Mary O. Boyle, which included an appearance by then-First Lady Hillary Clinton.
-Colin Dussault's band also performed at the 2004 Election Eve Rally for Presidential candidate John Kerry which was held at Mall C in Downtown Cleveland on November 1, 2004, alongside Roosevelt and Bruce Springsteen.
-On November 26, 2004, Colin Dussault and his band appeared live on Cleveland's Fox 8 News Morning show performing "Sweet Home Chicago" with Dan Aykroyd in conjunction with the opening of the Cleveland House of Blues.
+Colin Dussault performed with the band Night Bridge at a July 1998 political fundraiser for U.S. Senate candidate Mary O. Boyle, which included an appearance by then-President Bill Clinton and First Lady Hillary Clinton.
+Dussault's band also performed at the 2004 Election Eve Rally for presidential candidate John Kerry, held at Mall C in Downtown Cleveland on November 1, 2004, alongside Roosevelt and Bruce Springsteen.

-Colin Dussault has released 11 self-produced and self-marketed compact disc recordings on his Erica Records/Buddha Belly Productions label.
-The band's music has been featured on Cleveland's WNCX 98.5 Classic Rock, which has included "Fire and Rain", "Good Booty and BBQ", and "Little Chicken Wing Girl" in their playlists.
-"Good Booty and BBQ", co-written by Greg Bandy and Colin Dussault, has been covered by several local and national acts, including Chicago's Howard and the White Boys, who included the song on their 2007 CD "Made in Chicago," released and distributed by Evidence Music.
+Dussault has released eleven self-produced and self-marketed Compact Disc recordings on his Erica Records/Buddha Belly Productions label.
+The band's music has been featured on Cleveland's WNCX 98.5 Classic Rock.
+"Good Booty and BBQ", co-written by Greg Bandy and Colin Dussault, has been covered by Chicago's Howard and the White Boys, who included the song on their 2007 CD "Made in Chicago", released and distributed by Evidence Music.